algesten/str0m/docs/BWE.md

 Probing can discover capacity before the first media packet, including on connections with only audio negotiated.

+`Event::EgressBitrateEstimate(BweKind::Twcc { estimate, can_probe })` also
+signals probing readiness.
+Probing requires BWE to be enabled, SRTP keys to be available, and a sending media section to support TWCC probing.
+On becoming ready, including after renegotiation restores readiness, the current estimate is emitted with `can_probe: true` without waiting for feedback.
+Initially this is the configured starting bitrate, not a measured capacity.
+When probing becomes unavailable, one event carries the last estimate with `can_probe: false`.
+Further estimate updates are suppressed until probing becomes available again.
+No TWCC event is emitted for an instance that has never been able to probe.
+REMB reports are independent of this signal and carry `BweKind::Remb { estimate, mid }`.

 ### Application Limited Region (ALR)

 ALR occurs when your application sends **less than 65% of available